marissadolorfino2024/DoNK/README.md

 Steps for DoNK protein design:
   - RFDiffusion for protein backbone diversity: `RFDiffusion_scripts/`
+    - to prepare PDB files for RFDiffusion, run the `reformat_pdbs.py` for each PDB file
+    - for each reformatted PDB file, run the `pdb2fasta.py` script to generate a fasta file corresponding to each PDB file
+    - run the `sequence_contigs.py` script to prepare RFDiffusion contigs
+    - run the `partialdiffusion.sh` script to submit a SLURM array job that runs RFDiffusion partial diffusion on each PDB file
   - ProteinMPNN for sequence design: `MPNN_sequence_design_scripts`
+    - run the `sequence_design_contigs.py` script to generate contigs that determine which residues in a PDB file are designable.
+The radius around the binding pocket that defines designable residues is specified as an argument to the script
   - AlphaFold2 for sequence --> structure: `AlphaFold2_scripts`
   - Sphere generation via DiffDock: `DiffDock_SphGen_scripts`